RoxaneSegers/ESO-Ontology/README.md

 # ESO-Ontology

-This repository contains the ESO ontology in XML-format.
+This repository contains the Event and implied Situation Ontology (ESO) in XML-format.